mloit/minWeb3swift/README.md

 # minWeb3swift
 minimal implementation of web3swift to pass compilation for a linux target.

-Not liekly to be of use to anyone, this is targeted for a very specific application.
+Not likely to be of use to anyone, this is targeted for a very specific application.

 Use https://github.com/skywinder/web3swift instead